This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 The sun will rise again on these lands, and price increases may not be necessary if people follow the science and recommendations.

-Many people will continue to travel to reconnect with their history, for cultural reasons, business, vacation, or just a mental break, despite the risk of contracting COVID-19.
+Despite the risk of contracting COVID-19, many people will continue to travel to reconnect with their history, whether for cultural reasons, business, vacation, or just a mental break.

 Travel reports say that before COVID-19, a lot of people were going to places like the Caribbean, Europe, North America, and parts of Asia.